-The CRC should prioritize research questions that address unmet medical needs and focus on the use of real-world data in multicentric studies.
-Based on these questions, the CRC should develop and share new research protocols on clinically orientated topics and lead the development of priority research projects in the relevant field of interest.
+The CRC should prioritize research questions that address unmet respiratory science needs.
+The CRC should develop and share new research protocols on clinically orientated topics and lead the development of priority research projects in the relevant field of interest.

 Each year, the ERS Science Council identifies key research areas representing gaps in the ERS CRC portfolio and encourages proposals in these fields by publishing 'highlight notices'.
 These highlight notices are developed after consultation with all ERS Assemblies, aligned (where possible) with future funding calls from the European Commission and ratified by the Science Council.
 The highlight notice(s) is advertised on the CRC website once it is approved by the Science Council and the Executive Committee.